saldhyyoga/message-app/README.md

    - The architecture follows a modular approach, making it easy to scale individual components.

-   - Using a message queue (AWS SQS/Kafka) allows asynchronous processing, preventing API bottlenecks.
+   - Using a message queue (Kafka) allows asynchronous processing, preventing API bottlenecks.

    - Elasticsearch enables efficient searching and indexing, ensuring fast retrieval of messages even with large datasets.